webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Gravity-Cleave.md

 - Ability/Cost/3
 - Ability/Tier/Mid
 - Ability/Pool/Intellect
-- Ability/Categories/SPECIAL ATTACK
+- Ability/Categories/Special-Attack
 ---

 ## Gravity Cleave
+>3  Intellect

 You can harm a target within short range by rapidly increasing gravity's pull on one portion of the target and decreasing it on another, inflicting 6 points of damage.
 Action.